 diamond icon Elizabeth's playful-sounding question to Wickham about making sermons is, as Davies' stage direction states, full of 'obvious irony'.
 In the novel Wickham defends himself saying how the parson's life would have suited him.
 In Davies' script this is shrunk to a slightly cross look and 'Exceedingly well'. internal link from note-940

-diamond icon The hammer-blow response that reveals to Wickham that she knows exactly what he is, comes in the novel when she refers to hearing from 'an authority' as good as Darcy that Wickham turned down the parish promised to him in favour or a payout.
+diamond icon The hammer-blow response that reveals to Wickham that she knows exactly what he is, comes in the novel when she refers to hearing from 'an authority' as good as Darcy that Wickham turned down the parish promised to him in favour of a payout.
 Without revealing her sources, but showing which side of the story she believes, in the Davies script she reduces Wickham to a mere 'Well' in response as he submits. internal link from note-945

 diamond icon Elizabeth acknowledges her victory by putting an end to this 'quarrel' and offering him her hand.
 As long as he knows where she stands, they can move on as 'brother and sister'.
 Neither the Wickham of the novel nor the on-screen Wickham can meet her gaze.
-And in both the novel and Davies' script Elisabeth has walked them back to the house and she leads the way in.internal link from note-950 Austen introduces Chapter 53 with confirmation that Elizabeth has silenced Wickham and this effectively marks the end of his character arc.internal link from note-950 In the 2005 film, as Lydia and Wickham depart from Longbourn, without a word having passed between Elizabeth and Wickham.
+And in both the novel and Davies' script Elizabeth has walked them back to the house and she leads the way in.internal link from note-950 Austen introduces Chapter 53 with confirmation that Elizabeth has silenced Wickham and this effectively marks the end of his character arc.internal link from note-950 In the 2005 film, as Lydia and Wickham depart from Longbourn, without a word having passed between Elizabeth and Wickham.
 His last act is to pull Lydia down to sit in the carriage and stop her loud goodbyes to her family.
 An ominous sign. link to video for note-950

 diamond icon There is strong contrast in the arrival of Lady Catherine at Longbourn between the two adaptations.
 In Davies' 1995 adaptation it is the remaining Bennet women (including Jane) who receive her in the daytime.
 Whereas in the Joe Wright adaptation, Lady Catherine arrives at night and the whole household greet her at the door, including Mr Bennet and the dogs.
-The effects of these choices of setting the scene are very different: Davies matches the novel with the move to the outdoors for the debate that follows between Elizabeth and Lady Catherine link to video for note-1000 internal link from note-1000 which is less cloying and claustrophobic than the candlelit interior scenes of the 2005 film link to video for note-1000.
+The effects of these choices of setting the scene are very different: Davies matches the novel with the move to the outdoors for the debate that follows between Elizabeth and Lady Catherine link to video for note-1000 internal link from note-1000 which is less cloying and claustrophobic than the candlelit interior scenes of the 2005 film. link to video for note-1000

 diamond icon The brusqueness of Lady Catherine’s arrival and entrance in the Bennet’s sitting room is matched by the conciseness of Austen’s sentence structure.
 The brusqueness of her actions will soon be reflected in her dialogue with Elizabeth.
 Andrew Davies captures this abrupt quality in Lady C’s opening lines and then adds an extra note of rudeness as she twice cuts off Mrs Bennet's comments mid-sentence.internal link from note-1005

 diamond icon Lady Catherine’s opening sentences are jabs at Elizabeth with the repeated use of ‘You cannot’…’your own heart… your own conscience’ making it clear that Elizabeth is in the wrong about something and she has put her ‘noble guest’ to much trouble in travelling to Longbourn.
-Lady Catherine is to use this rhetorical device of anaphora repeatedly in her argument with Elizabeth. internal link from note-1015.
-The fact that this is to be a verbal duel is signified in the Davies’ adaptation when she turns abruptly to face Elizabeth some 10 paces away as soon as they enter the walled garden and have some privacy. internal link from note-1015
+Lady Catherine is to use this rhetorical device of anaphora repeatedly in her argument with Elizabeth. internal link from note-1015 The fact that this is to be a verbal duel is signified in the Davies’ adaptation when she turns abruptly to face Elizabeth some 10 paces away as soon as they enter the walled garden and have some privacy. internal link from note-1015

 diamond icon In contrast to the assertive statements from Lady Catherine, Elizabeth uses conditional sentences based on hypotheticals to deflect her opponent’s claims.
 Here ‘If you believed it to be impossible… I wonder you took the trouble of coming…’ Her evasion is like a parry to Lady Catherine’s lunge forward with a sword.
-This device is called a rhetorical conditional and is used several times.internal link from note-1020 Andrew Davies retains these, recogising them as a key part of Elizabeth's verbal arsenal internal link from note-1020.
+This device is called a rhetorical conditional and is used several times.internal link from note-1020 Andrew Davies retains these, recogising them as a key part of Elizabeth's verbal arsenal. internal link from note-1020

 diamond icon Throwing her own words back in her face is another ploy that Elizabeth uses to strike back at Lady Catherine’s rudeness.
 Here – she returns the word ‘frankness’ that Lady Catherine has claimed is one of her strong points with the implication that frankness is only another word for extreme offensiveness – something Elizabeth does not herself possess.
 She manages to operate within the politeness code and use this as a reason for not denying the rumour about her and Darcy.
 As part of making the dialogue shorter for the screen, Davies chooses to omit this detail - her ladyship neither claims to be frank nor does Elizabeth have this as ammunition to fire back at her.internal link from note-1025

 diamond icon Lady Catherine introduces the tale of how she and Darcy’s mother decided long ago that he and Miss de Bourgh would be married.
 In rhetorical terms she is using an anecdote to support her claim that Elizabeth should reject any claim she has on Darcy.
-The stage directions in Andrew Davies'script show Lady Catherine's change of mood as she first hesitates to use such a personal story and then grows angrier with Elizabeth as she tells it internal link from note-1030.
+The stage directions in Andrew Davies' script show Lady Catherine's change of mood as she first hesitates to use such a personal story and then grows angrier with Elizabeth as she tells it. internal link from note-1030

-diamond icon The point of Elizabeth’s lower social class is emphasised by another forceful language device – the power of three – when she tells her she is ‘of inferior birth, of no importance in the world and wholly unallied to the family’ In rhetoric, this is called a tricolon.
-Davies changes the emotive power of three to 'without family, connections of fortune' to take away the stigma of Elizabeth being condsidered 'unimportant' which might have clashed with the ideas of viewers of the 1990s and replaces it with a the money-related term 'fortune'internal link from note-1035.
+diamond icon The point of Elizabeth’s lower social class is emphasised by another forceful language device – the power of three – when she tells her she is ‘of inferior birth, of no importance in the world and wholly unallied to the family'.
+In rhetoric, this is called a tricolon.
+Davies changes the emotive power of three to 'without family, connections of fortune' to take away the stigma of Elizabeth being condsidered 'unimportant' which might have clashed with the ideas of viewers of the 1990s and replaces it with a the money-related term 'fortune'.internal link from note-1035

 diamond icon The fact that Elizabeth remains logical is supported by her use of balanced sentences with equally weighted halves.
 This device of parataxis is present in many speeches by Jane Austen’s witty heroines and here makes it sound like she is laying out a case in a court of law.
 Davies uses one of the more direct examples of parataxis when Elizabeth seeks to impress on Lady Catherine that she is Darcy's equal.internal link from note-1040